Confusing Cyber Criminals with Illusive Networks

 We give analysts the ability to then monitor their movement and tactics.
 Illusive knows how far the attacker is from critical assets.
 With all of this information, responders can determine the most advantageous time to act—before the attacker gets to the crown jewels.

-There is an art to deception.
-But by understanding attacker behavior we can create relevant deceptions to lure the attackers – and codify it into an automated solution that puts control back in the hands of our customers.
+There is an art of deception.
+By understanding attacker behavior we can create relevant deceptions to lure the attackers – and codify it into an automated solution that puts control back in the hands of our customers.